Shmu305/LeetCode-Solutions/README.md

 https://hackernoon.com/14-patterns-to-ace-any-coding-interview-question-c5bb3357f6ed - broad overview of classic patterns

-https://seanprashad.com/leetcode-patterns/ - WebSite based on educative.io course
+https://seanprashad.com/leetcode-patterns/ - WebSite based on educative.io course, with LC problems sorted by patterns

 https://github.com/SeanPrashad/leetcode-patterns - more tips/tricks for pattern recognition including solutions

 https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-100-LeetCode-Questions-to-Save-Your-Time-OaM1orEU - Blind 75 list - The most important list?
+Possibly.

 # LeetCode-Solutions
 A place to store LeetCode solutions to help track my progress and consistency.
 This repo is focused on learning all the LC patterns/tricks.
 Nearly all the problems on LC can be solved by knowing about 16 different patterns.
 Multiple questions are solved with the same patterns.